moneybutton/yours-core/plan.md

 ## Product

 The purpose of the product plan is to specify what we are building and how it works from the point-of-view of a user.
-The product plan does not specify why we are building it or who uses it (see The Community Plan), how to build it technically (The Technology Plan), or how to monetize it or how to build it operationally (The Business Plan).

 ### Overview